subbuwu/Sorting-System-backtracking/README.md

 # Sorting-System-backtracking
-This is the first project I developed using Python.
-This program sorts the students in a exam hall given in matrix format according to the subjects given by the user .
-This sorting is done as to minimise the cheating and malpractice done in exam halls.
-Check out my full word file in docx format.
+This project is a Python MySQL application designed to sort students in a matrix-based classroom according to their subjects, ensuring that no student can easily cheat during examinations.
+The system utilizes advanced algorithms, including backtracking and others, to efficiently organize students within the classroom.